Compare: Advantage II vs Frontline for Dogs Top of the Line Flea and Tick Protection

 When it comes to dealing with fleas and ticks, the best answer is prevention.
 Here, we compare two of the best protection products on the market to help you decide which one is right for your dog, based on their lifestyle and where you live.

-Sooner or later most dogs get a case of the creepy crawlies.
-Fleas, ticks, and other pests are all attracted to our four legged friends.
+Sooner or later, most dogs get a case of creepy crawlies.
+Fleas, ticks, and other pests are all attracted to our four-legged friends.
 Fortunately for us, products like Advantage II for Dogs and Frontline Plus for Dogs provide us with a powerful weapon against pests.
 So when you’re deciding between Advantage II and Frontline for your dog, what should you know?

 When choosing one of these products, consider their particular advantages as well as your pet’s lifestyle and location.